ARHAN9527/Demo/README.md

 # Demo

 ## Slot Machine
-A simple slot machine created by Unity.
+A simple slot machine made with Unity.